taburetkin/yaff-routing/README.md

 # fe-routing-js (under testing)

-This is a small lib which helps to setup route based handlers.
-The API is pretty similar to nodejs express and supposed to be used in a browser with pushState.
+Simple frontend routing with pretty similar to nodejs express API.
-Also supports oldschool hash based routes too.

 ## How to use